graphql/graphql-spec/spec/Section 6 -- Execution.md

 While nearly all of GraphQL execution can be described generically, ultimately the internal system exposing the GraphQL interface must provide values.
 This is exposed via {ResolveFieldValue}, which produces a value for a given field on a type for a real value.
-In addition, {ResolveFieldGenerator} will be exposed to produce an iterator for a field with `List` return type.
-The internal system may optionally define a generator function.
-In the case where the generator is not defined, the GraphQL executor provides a default generator.
-For example, a trivial generator that yields the entire list upon the first iteration.

-As an example, a {ResolveFieldValue} might accept the {objectType} `Person`, the {field} {"soulMate"}, and the {objectValue} representing John Lennon.
+As an example, this might accept the {objectType} `Person`, the {field}
+{"soulMate"}, and the {objectValue} representing John Lennon.
 It would be expected to yield the value representing Yoko Ono.

-A {ResolveFieldGenerator} might accept the {objectType} `MusicBand`, the {field}
-{"members"}, and the {objectValue} representing Beatles.
-It would be expected to yield a iterator of values representing John Lennon, Paul McCartney, Ringo Starr and George Harrison.
+List values are resolved similarly.
+For example, {ResolveFieldValue} might also accept the {objectType} `MusicBand`, the {field} {"members"}, and the {objectValue} representing the Beatles.
+It would be expected to yield a collection of values representing John Lennon, Paul McCartney, Ringo Starr and George Harrison.

 ResolveFieldValue(objectType, objectValue, fieldName, argumentValues):